Publish-header

 Events

-Prayer List-Hunter Adkins, Flora Alexander, Sophia Diamond, Georgiann Hart, Maria Kamarados, Grace Kourpas, Joyce Locascio, Richard Mahfood, Mary McElhaney, Anna Moten, George Parikakis, Stella Parikakis, Irene Petrides, George Sandonas, Alex Tressler, Dick Tressler, and Neove Young.
+Prayer List-Hunter Adkins, Flora Alexander, Sophia Diamond, Georgiann Hart, Maria Kamarados, Joyce Locascio, Richard Mahfood, Mary McElhaney, Anna Moten, George Parikakis, Stella Parikakis, Irene Petrides, George Sandonas, Alex Tressler, Dick Tressler, and Neove Young.

 Pastries for Sunday Social Hour-There is a sign up sheet in the Social hall to donate pastries for Social Hour after church on Sundays.
 Please sign up.